 Anti-tank weapons

-These are likely Iranian-made RPG-7 projectiles of the same type that have been found in Yemen.
-One source says that these are called Fath in Iran.
-They were trafficked to Hezbollah in boxes that contained six rounds each.
-The box weighs around 30kg, and it could be easily disguised as something other than RPG rounds.
-Manufacture dates include 2008 and 2010 origin, meaning they were made many years ago in Iran.
+They were trafficked to Hezbollah in boxes weighing 30kg. that contain six rounds each.
+Manufacture dates include 2008 and 2010, meaning they were made many years ago in Iran.

 Drones, rifles, and launchers

-Hezbollah also acquired masses of AK-47s, Draganov sniper rifles, as well as other types of large caliber rifles and various types of launchers that can fire anti-tank weapons.
-For instance, Hezbollah acquired the Iranian Toophan system, which fires an anti-tank-guided missile.
-The system sits on a heavy tripod with an optical viewfinder.
+Hezbollah also acquired masses of AK-47s, Draganov sniper rifles, and other types of large caliber rifles, in addition to various types of launchers that can fire anti-tank weapons.
+For instance, Hezbollah acquired the Iranian Toophan system, which sits on a heavy tripod with an optical viewfinder and fires anti-tank-guided missiles.
 Iran also sent Hezbollah SPG-9 launchers.
-Hezbollah developed drones locally that it has used in the war.

 In general, Hezbollah lost large amounts of weapons in southern Lebanon, including rockets, mortars, and anti-tank weapons.
 These had been stored in homes and villages that were overrun by the IDF.
 Hezbollah likely left these weapons in various areas so that it could use them at a moment’s notice.
 Confiscating them is an important achievement.